ENDOMETRIOSIS & FERTILITY

 What Is Endometriosis?

 The uterus is lined with a layer of tissue called the endometrium.
-Endometrial tissue normally grows only inside the uterus.
-However, when the tissue grows outside the uterus – for example in the reproductive organs, intestines, rectum or bladder, it is called endometriosis.
-It is a benign (non-cancerous) but potentially very painful condition.
+When tissue similar to this lining grows outside the uterus — such as on the ovaries, fallopian tubes, bladder or bowel — it is known as endometriosis.
+It is a benign (non-cancerous) condition, although it can be painful and disruptive for many women.

 What Are The Causes?